- Military Life Cycle

 A mentor can provide the following for your child:

-- A listening ear, good advice and encouragement
+- A listening ear, good advice and encouragement, whether challenges are transitional, academic, career-related or other

 - Shared knowledge based on the mentor’s specific skills